ofisc/ofisc.co.uk/src/schedule/2022-04-01-dress-clothing-sale.md

 ### Payments

 Paying for items on the day will only be possible by card.
 No cash payments can be accepted.
+We accept any credit or debit card that displays a Visa, V PAY, Mastercard, Maestro, American Express, Discover, Diners Club, or Union Pay logo as well as NFC payments via Google and Apple Pay.

 ### Payouts